Lead: Lead in plastic toys

 According to the United States Center for Disease Control, the use of lead in plastics has not been banned as of 2024.
 Lead softens the plastic and makes it more flexible so that it can go back to its original shape.
 Habitual chewing on colored plastic insulation from stripped electrical wires was found to cause elevated lead levels in a 46-year-old man.
 Lead may be used in plastic toys to stabilize molecules from heat.
 Lead dust can be formed when plastic is exposed to sunlight, air, and detergents that break down the chemical bond between the lead and plastics.

 Treatment

 Treatment for lead poisoning normally involves the administration of dimercaprol and succimer.
 Acute cases may require the use of disodium calcium edetate, the calcium chelate, and the disodium salt of ethylenediaminetetraacetic acid (EDTA).
 It has a greater affinity for lead than calcium, with the result that lead chelate is formed by exchange and excreted in the urine, leaving behind harmless calcium.

+Disease burden

+The global disease burden caused by lead is enormous, with various estimates attributing millions of annual deaths to lead exposure.
+The Global Burden of Disease Study attributed 850,000 deaths in 2019 to hypertension caused by lead exposure, and a 2023 study in Lancet Planetary Health estimated that nearly 5.5 million annual deaths from cardiovascular disease (CVD) were caused by lead.
+A 2022 study in the Journal of the American College of Cardiology estimated that lead exposure caused 1.57 million death worldwide in 2021, through "hypertension, stroke, coronary artery disease, peripheral artery disease, and other CVDs."

+Lead exposure is the primary environmental cause for cognitive impairment; even slightly elevated lead levels around the age of 24 months are associated with intellectual and academic performance deficits at age 10 years.
+Half of the U.S. population is estimated to have had a blood lead level over 5 µg/dL in early childhood, which caused an estimated cumulative loss of 824 million IQ points as of 2015.